 You can clone this repository from Visual Studio.
 Alternatively, from your shell or command line, use:

-Step 2: Register the sample with your Azure Active Directory tenant and configure the code accordingly
+Step 2: Register the sample with your Azure Active Directory tenant, create a certificate and configure the code

 There are two options: - Option 1: you run the

-Configure.ps1 PowerShell script which creates two applications in the Azure Active Directory, (one for the client and one for the service), and then updates the configuration files in the Visual Studio projects to point to those two newly created apps - Option 2: you do the same manually.
+Configure.ps1 PowerShell script which creates two applications in the Azure Active Directory, (one for the client and one for the service), creates a certificate on your local machine, and then updates the configuration files in the Visual Studio projects to point to the newly created apps and certificate. - Option 2: you do the same manually.